Plan Verde: Volumes

-Driving Peru into the XXI century
+Driving Peru into the 21st century

 Between 1988 and 1989, a coup d'état was initially planned to oust President García.
-In October 1989, a group of the armed forces finalized plans to overthrow the García government with a plan titled Driving Peru into the XXI century.
-This volume consists eight chapters and four addendums.
+In October 1989, a group of the armed forces finalized plans to overthrow the García government with a plan titled Driving Peru into the 21st century.
+This volume consists of eight chapters and four addendums.

 The goals were to establish Peru as a developed country through the turn of the twenty-first century by establishing a neoliberal economy with policies similar to Chile's or those proposed by Mario Vargas Llosa.
-This volume also details plans to sterilize impoverished citizens in what Rospigliosi described as "ideas frankly similar to the Nazis", with the military writing that "the general use of sterilization processes for culturally backward and economically impoverished groups is convenient", describing these groups as "unnecessary burdens" and that "given their incorrigible character and lack of resources ... there is only their total extermination".
+This volume also details plans to sterilize impoverished citizens in what Rospigliosi described as "ideas frankly similar to [those of] the Nazis", with the military writing that "the general use of sterilization processes for culturally backward and economically impoverished groups is convenient", describing these groups as "unnecessary burdens" and that "given their incorrigible character and lack of resources ... there is only their total extermination".
 The extermination of vulnerable Peruvians was described by planners as "an economic interest, it is an essential constant in the strategy of power and development of the state".

 Intelligence Appraisal

 The second volume of Plan Verde was titled Intelligence Appraisal that had four chapters and seventeen addendums.
-In this volume, focused on political analysis, public opinion, operation scenarios and other objectives.
+This volume focused on political analysis, public opinion, operation scenarios, and other objectives.
 These objectives included locations to be captured and targets to be killed, with a list of politicians and union members included.
 Addendums were documented one day following the first round of presidential elections of 8 April 1990, another three days after the second round of elections of 10 June and a final addendum titled Final Coordination Sheet was created on 27 July 1990, one day before the inauguration of Alberto Fujimori.

 Through this volume and its addendums, modifications were made from dissolving both the executive and legislative branches to instead only dissolving congress.